testvon/alecsatin.github.io/_posts/2016-03-04-rudeness-civility-christian-comment-moderation.md

-Dan Trabue is a deceptive man.
-He presents himself as an innocent Christian lamb who only wants to spread peace and love.
-The reality is quite different.
-He's left a long trail over years of contrary behavior.
+Dan Trabue presents himself as an innocent Christian lamb who only wants to spread peace and love.
+Yet he's been banned from many Christian blogs for years behavior to the contrary.
 When people catch on to his game, he zeroes in with invective and abuse.

 On the [While it's yet day version of this website](/about-website/) there was a page with extensive documentation about Dan Trabue.
 He objected that the page might interfere with his ability to get a new job.
-I therefore removed the page.
-If he resumes his aggressive behavior against orthodox Biblical Christians, the page *About Dan Trabue* will go back up.
+Out of kindness to him, the page has been removed under the condition that he stops his aggressive behavior against orthodox Biblical Christians.
+If he crosses my path again,  the page *About Dan Trabue* will go back up.

 Some information about him is still availble online [here](https://1eternitymatters.wordpress.com/2011/05/03/false-teacher-profile/).

-## 3. Rev. N.
+## 3. Rev. N

-N. is a retired Lutheran pastor who has made many helpful and germane comments.
-In February he submitted a long (190 word) comment which was barely related to the subject of the post.
-It was harshly critical of the government.
-And it brought in the topic of geostationary universal rotation.
+Rev. N is a retired Lutheran pastor who made many helpful comments.
+Then one day he submitted a long entry of 190 words unrelated to the subject of the post.
+The comment was harshly critical of the government.
+And it brought in the topic of *geocentricity*.

 The resulting email exchange became a character assassination attack on me.
-This otherwise kind and respectful Christian man suddenly seemed unwilling to give me any benefit of the doubt.
-I had made the mistake of referring to his comment as *flat earth* instead of *geocentric*.
+This otherwise kind and respectful Christian man suddenly seemed unwilling to give me any benefit of the doubt because I had wrongly misunderstood his comment to be relating to *flat earth*.

-Let me publicly apologize to this brother for tagging him with a "flat earth" label when he believes in "geocentric earth".
-I am also sorry for offending him so deeply by moderating his comment.

-Let's move on.
+I was wrong for misreading what he said, and have apologized to him.

 ## 4. Don Vega